zesty-io/accounts-ui/README.md

 ### Building

 It's very important when deploying to production a "production" webpack build is done.
 This will add large optimizations to the bundle size and runtime code.
-In order to make a production build run:

     npm run build

+Build environments-

+    npm run build-dev
+    npm run build-stage
+    npm run build-prod

 ### Deploying